bloxsome/local_ai_agents/README.md

 ### AI-Assisted MCP Server Development

-Yes, AI models (like Claude) can write MCP servers for you.
+Yes, AI models (like Claude) can write MCP servers for you let try and bring this local with ollama.
 The MCP protocol follows a well-defined structure that makes it suitable for AI-assisted development:

 1. Start with an existing example (calculator.go or weather.go) as a template
 2. Define the tools and resources your server will provide